-The 108th Congress was completed with a Conference Committee in place, but conferees were unable to reach agreement either among themselves or with the Bush Administration as to how large the six-year reauthorization package would be in dollar terms.
+The 108th Congress came to a close with a surface transportation Conference Committee in place, however, conferees were unable to reach agreement either among themselves or with the Bush Administration as to how large the six-year reauthorization package would be in dollar terms.
 Simply put, many Members of Congress were asking for more in total program spending then the Administration, worried about the deficit, was willing to support.
-The Conference was also unable to agree on a solution to the long standing donor-donee state funding distribution question, with donor states continuing to insist on a 95% return on fuel tax revenues and donee states insisting that increased funding for donor states not come at their expense.
+The Conference was also unable to agree on a solution to the long standing donordonee state funding distribution question, with donor states continuing to insist on a 95% return on fuel tax revenues and donee states insisting that increased funding for donor states not come at their expense.

-In addition to money issues, Congress is also expected to address a number of other potentially difficult questions as part of the reauthorization debate.
+In addition to money issues, Congress will likely be faced with a number of other potentially difficult questions as part of the expected reauthorization debate.
 These include the creation of a new consolidated safety program, enhanced environmental streamlining regulations, changes in clean air conformity regulations, funding for transit new starts, expanded reliance on innovative financing and tolls, and spending on congressional high priority projects (earmarks).